The Link Between Gut Health and Hormones in Perimenopause (and Beyond)

 Signs of an Unhealthy Estrobolome May Include:

-But here’s what’s really cool about the estrobolome, according to the experts: we actually have a lot of control over its makeup, which in turn can make menopause symptoms easier to manage.
-The key, of course, is knowing how to manipulate it.
+But here’s what’s really fascinating about the estrobolome.
+We actually have a lot of control over its makeup, which in turn can make menopause symptoms easier to manage.
+The key, of course, is knowing how to keep it healthy and in balance.
 For any woman looking to keep a healthy body well into menopause, understanding the relationship between your gut health and hormones is absolutely critical.

 How to Love Up Your Gut

 The addition of healthy bacteria via probiotics can aid the breakdown of food.
-Fermented foods such as kefir and soybeans, as well as yogurt, kimchi, and pickled vegetables, are all naturally rich in healthy gut bacteria.
-However, if you suspect SIBO, fermented foods and some probiotics can make this worse.
-Look for a soil-based probiotic.
-These generally have multiple bacillus strains in them.
-The type of probiotics used should also be rotated every 3-4 months.
+Fermented foods such as kefir, soybeans, yogurt, kimchi, and pickled vegetables are all naturally rich in healthy gut bacteria.
+However, if you suspect SIBO as the source of your gut issues, fermented foods, and some probiotics can make this worse.

-4. Mind your meds.
-Gut health is negatively impacted by some medications including stomach acid reducers (PPIs), metformin, antibiotics, and birth control pills.
+- Mind your meds.
+Gut health is negatively impacted by some medications, including stomach acid reducers (PPIs), metformin, antibiotics, and birth control pills.

-5. Develop good eating hygiene habits.
+- Develop good eating hygiene habits.
 What does this mean?
-Chewing your food well, limiting liquids during meals, eating mindfully, and stopping when you are 80% full.
+Chewing your food well, limiting liquids during meals, eating mindfully, and stopping eating when you are 80% full.

-6. Avoid environmental pollutants.
-Pesticides, herbicides, and a number of environmental chemicals are a double whammy; they can negatively shift the microbiome and they also act directly as endocrine disruptors.
+- Avoid environmental pollutants.
+Pesticides, herbicides, and a number of environmental chemicals are a double whammy: They can negatively shift the microbiome and act directly as endocrine disruptors.
 To support a healthy microbiome, reduce your overall exposure to environmental pollutants by choosing organic foods when you can and avoiding other endocrine disruptors in cosmetics and household products like cleaners.

 The Bottom Line